+Editors Note 1: Need for specific slice profile for TN domain is FFS.

+Editor's NOTE 2: Analysis on clashes/inconsistencies between perfReq attribute from SliceProfile (cf. Section 6.3.4.2) and attributes from domain-specific SliceProfiles is FFS.

-None.6.3.4.4 Notifications
+6.3.4.4 Notifications

 The subclause 6.5 of the <<IOC>> using this <<dataType>> as one of its attributes, shall be applicable.